 - Think about using Black Friday offers and sales, is it a good idea to wait until then?

 Bought a present?
 Wrap it and tag it.

 Seeing a friend?
-Ask for gift ideas.
+Ask for gift ideas or buy them lunch.

 Seeing an acquaintance?
 Ask if you can skip gift swapping this year.

 Step Nine – Check back to your goals and plan

 In the run up to Christmas check back to your plan regularly, say once a week.
 Are you on track?

 If not, what do you need to do to get back on track?